Lactation Consultant / Breastfeeding Support

 What if I need (or just want!) a follow up visit?

 If you need a follow up appointment, we can get that scheduled!
 Some families want me to come to their home again to follow up, check in, reassess the situation, talk about the care plan, answer further questions, etc., even if things are going well.
 We can get that scheduled as well!
+Follow up phone consultations are also an option for current or previous clients.

 What if my doctor told me to do something that I don’t agree with?
 What will you do?